TheSlyPig/Escape-the-Core/README.md

 ✓ Music plays in the background, and the center circle pulses with the beat.

-✓ The music loops when the song ends, and when starting or restarting the level it starts at one of several possible starting points to avoid too much repetition
+✓ The music loops when the song ends, and when starting or restarting the level it starts at one of several possible starting points to avoid too much repetition.

-✓ Sound effects, including an encouraging voice-over every 10 seconds
+✓ Sound effects, including an encouraging voice-over every 10 seconds.

 ✓ The colors of the lines are constantly changing.